Abhijeet-Santhosh/Abhijeet-Santhosh/README.md

 ## 🧑‍💻 About Me

 - 🔭 **Currently working on:** Developing data-driven insights and predictive models for business decision-making.
-- 🎓 **Education:** MSc in Business Analytics at the University of Exeter.
+- 🎓 **Education:** MSc in Business Analytics at the University of Exeter,UK.
 - 🏆 **Cources & Certifications:** Python certification from ExCode.
 Advanced Python and R from [DataCamp](https://www.datacamp.com/).
 - 💡 **Interests:** Exploring how data and technology drive business strategy and operational efficiency.